 Before I start discussing the alternatives to a press release, let me start by clarifying something.
 Contrary to what some might say, the press release is definitely not dead.
-The effectiveness of crappy, poorly-written ones flatlined years ago, but a well-written press release with a strong hook is still a great medium for your message.
+The effectiveness of poorly-written ones flatlined years ago, but a well-written press release with a strong hook is still a great medium for your message in 2020.

 Or to paraphrase Mr Twain:

 The reports of the death of the press release are greatly exaggerated

-So if you want to learn all there is to know about writing a press release and how to send it out, read our guide to writing a press release.
-Or if you want to submit it to a distribution service here’s our pick of the best press release submission sites.
+So if you want to learn how to write a press release and how to pitch it successfully, read our ultimate startup press release guide.
+Or if you want to submit it to a distribution service, here’s our pick of the best press release submission sites.

-But it shouldn’t always be your automatic PR go-to everytime you want to the tell world about something.
+But press releases shouldn’t always be your automatic PR go-to every time you want to tell the world about something.
 There are alternatives to the press release that could be more effective for your announcement.